Little Barrier Island: Environment

 A dense forest cover shelters numerous rare or endangered animal species.
 The total number of species of native plants is thought to range around 400, and the island may shelter more endangered birds than any other island in New Zealand.
 The island has been identified as an Important Bird Area by BirdLife International because it is a nesting site for vulnerable Cook's and Parkinson's petrels.
 In February 2013, there were reports of the critically endangered New Zealand storm petrel (Oceanites maorianus) breeding on the island.

 When Māori occupied the island, as much as a third of the island was cleared of forest.
 However, since the acquisition of the land by the New Zealand government, all but 20 hectares of the island have been reforested.

+Native species

 Bryde's whales, orcas and bottlenose dolphins live in the waters around the island.
 Blue whales and southern right whales rest in this area during migration.
 In 2012, there were reports that a southern right whale may have calved near the island.